kids encyclopedia robot

 On 30 September, Ishiba announced his plans to dissolve the House of Representatives on 9 October and called for snap general election to be held on 27 October 2024.
 This decision, which was announced before he was elected Prime Minister by the Diet, drew criticism from opposition parties as it did not allow time for a debate at a budget committee meeting prior to the House's dissolution.
 Despite this resistance, the Lower House voted in favor of closing the extraordinary Diet session on 9 October.

 Ishiba was elected by the National Diet and appointed as Prime Minister by Emperor Naruhito at Tokyo Imperial Palace on 1 October 2024, becoming the twenty-fifth Liberal Democratic Prime Minister.
 Ishiba announced key appointments ahead of the snap general election on 27 October 2024.
-His Cabinet included rivals from the leadership race, though Sanae Takaichi's exclusion created some internal party friction.
+His Cabinet included rivals from the leadership race, though Sanae Takaichi's exclusion created internal party friction.
 Uniting the divided ruling party became a primary focus for Ishiba after the closely contested leadership race.

 In his first policy speech on 4 October, Ishiba named Japan's low birth rate and the regional security situation as among his primary concerns, describing the former as a "quiet emergency" and the latter as at its "most severe since the end of World War II".
 He also pledged to continue efforts to ensure the emergence of the Japanese economy from deflation and called for stabilization in the membership of the Imperial House of Japan amid a lack of male successors to the throne.
 He also expressed regret for the 2023–2024 Japanese slush fund scandal.